roxana-zeraati/abcTau/README.md

 Zeraati, R., Engel, T. A., & Levina, A. (2022).
 A flexible Bayesian framework for unbiased estimation of timescales.
 Nature Computational Science, 2(3), 193-204. https://www.nature.com/articles/s43588-022-00214-3
 Please cite this paper (and if you can also the package DOI provided in the badge above) when you use this package for a scientific publication.

 You can find Demos on how to use abcTau for estimating timescales and performing Bayesian model comparison in the  Jupyter Notebook Tutorials 1 (fitting) and 2 (visualization and model comparison).
 These tutorials contain examples already used in figures 1, 3 and 5 of the preprint above.
-The example data to test the package are available in 'example_data' folder.
-The example outputs are available in 'example_abc_results' and 'example_modelComparison'.
+The example data to test the package are available in `example_data` folder.
+The example outputs are available in `example_abc_results` and `example_modelComparison`.
 Three example python scripts are also available for running the package on a cluster with parallel processing.
-You can use the 'check_expEstimates' function from the 'preprocessing' module to check the bias in timescales estimated from exponential fits on your data.
+You can use the `check_expEstimates` function from the `preprocessing` module to check the bias in timescales estimated from exponential fits on your data.

-Jupyter Notebooks that reproduce the paper figures are available in the 'paper_figures_notebooks' folder.
+Jupyter Notebooks that reproduce the paper figures are available in the `paper_figures_notebooks` folder.

 For a recent application of this method see: